Portuguese yields dip as Lisbon pledges "clean" bailout exit

 successfully last month, paying a record low yield that was seen

-as a vote of market confidence and a boost for its chances of
+as a vote of market confidence and a boost to its chances of

 cleanly exiting its bailout on May 17.